 The Madrid of the Middle Ages was under Arab rule and was known as Mayrit.

-The city was surrounded by a great wall, which hindered the plans of conquest of the Spanish kings, but luck changed in 1083, all thanks to the skills that showed a soldier.
+The city was surrounded by a great wall, which hindered the plans of conquest of the Spanish kings, but luck changed in 1083, all thanks to the skills that a soldier displayed.

 THE NICKNAME NOWADAYS

-Many years later, “gato” became the nickname for people born in Madrid, and whose parents and grandparents are also natural from here.
+Many years later, “gato” became the nickname for people born in Madrid, and whose parents and grandparents are also natives.
 That is, gatos are the madrileños who descend from several generations born in Madrid.
-There is disagreement on how many generations exactly, but it is commonly argued that there must be three generations (but for both parents and the four grandparents!)
+There is disagreement on how many generations exactly, but it’s commonly argued that there must be three generations (but this means both parents and the four grandparents!)

-ANOTHER THEORY OF WHY THE MADRILEANS ARE CALLED GATOS
+ANOTHER THEORY OF WHY THE MADRILEÑOS ARE CALLED GATOS

 Another theory, which is far less interesting, also comes from the Middle Ages, but during the period of Christian rule.
 This legend says that to enter through the gates of the city you had to pay a tax.
 As a result, many people climbed the wall, like cats, to avoid paying the tax.

 So, although we can never know the exact origin of this curious nickname, now you can understand why the locals are called “cats”.
-The next time you come to Madrid, please don’t climb any walls, if you want to behave like a cat, make sure to stay at Cats Hostel Madrid Click and Book!
+The next time you come to Madrid, please don’t climb any walls, if you want to behave like a cat, make sure to stay at Cats Hostel Madrid.